tlossen/zig/README.md

   description: "
     Check your Internet connection.
 Restart any router, modem, or other network devices you may be using.
+  # TODO: do we need these any more?
   codes: [
     118
     192